Brazilian-Institute-of-Robotics/ign-gazebo/Migration.md

 * The `gui.config` and `server.config` files are now located in a versioned folder inside `$HOME/.ignition/gazebo`, i.e. `$HOME/.ignition/gazebo/6/gui.config`.

+## Ignition Gazebo 5.2 to 5.3

+* If no `<namespace>` is given to the `Thruster` plugin, the namespace now defaults to the model name, instead of an empty string.

 ## Ignition Gazebo 4.x to 5.x

 * Use `cli` component of `ignition-utils1`.